 For accounts payable, we have historically looked for ways to optimize payment terms through utilizing third-party programs that allow our suppliers to be paid earlier at a discount.
 While these programs assist us in negotiating payment terms with our suppliers, we continue to make payments based on our customary terms.
 A vendor can elect to take payment from a third party earlier with a discount, and in that case, we pay the third party on the original due date of the invoice.
 Contracts with our suppliers are negotiated independently of supplier participation in the programs, and we cannot increase payment terms pursuant to the programs.
 As such, there is no direct impact on our DPO, accounts payable, operating cash flows, or liquidity.
-The accounts payable associated with the third-party programs, which remain on our Consolidated Condensed Balance Sheets, were approximately \$125 million at June 30, 2022 and \$130 million at December 31, 2021.
+The accounts payable associated with the third-party programs, which remain on our Consolidated Condensed Balance Sheets, were approximately \$80 million at September 30, 2022 and \$130 million at December 31, 2021, with the reduction primarily due to lower purchases as discussed above.